DE-cr/NEPviewerCR/README.md

 If all you want is a non-interactive plot of a day's power and energy curves, you can also use `NEPviewerCR.py`.

-`Usage: python3 NEPviewerCR.py serno [yyyymmdd]`
+`Usage: python NEPviewerCR.py serno [yyyymmdd]`

 **Example:**

 ![NEPviewerCR.py](img/NEPviewerCR.png)

-## NEPstatusCR.pl
+## NEPstatusCR.py

-There's also `NEPstatusCR.pl`, which can be used on the command line to get the most recent status of a micro inverter registered with the [NEPViewer server](https://nepviewer.com/).
+There's also `NEPstatusCR.py`, which can be used on the command line to get the most recent status of a micro inverter registered with the [NEPViewer server](https://nepviewer.com/).